UGentUI/core/stories/components/storybook-structure-guide.md

   ...ComponentName, // Inherit all story configuration
   args: {
     ...ComponentName.args, // Keep all default args
-    label: 'Variation' // Override only what needs to change }
+    propertyName: 'variation' // Override only what needs to change }
 };
 ```